marikawakatsu/mixing-model/README.md

 # mixing-model
 Exploring the emergent behavioral patterns in heterogeneous ant colonies using the fixed threshold model.
+This is the living repository of this code.

 ## Components of this Repository
 This directory has three main files: